-In 2016 the Water Department continued distribution maintenance including: leak location, valve and hydrant exercising, hydrant flushing, and curb stop repair.
+In 2018 the Water Department continued distribution maintenance including: leak location, valve and hydrant exercising, hydrant flushing, and curb stop repair.
 The Water Department continued to install AMR style water meters.
 This technology will allow us to better monitor water consumption and help with leak detection and customer inquiries.
-We also replaced two creek crossings on Mill Street with new 8 inch HDPE water main and had the Graney Road Storage Tank inspected.
+Maintenance was performed to the Graney Road Storage Tank which included a new animal and bird proof vent and removal of sediment from the bottom of the tank.